K1dus/wireframing/README.md

 - **Mitigating Risks**
   By identifying usability issues early in the design phase, wireframes help prevent costly changes in the later stages of development.
 They allow teams to test concepts and refine the design before investing in complex coding or advanced design work.

+## Wireframing in Practice

+### **Real-World Scenario: Identifying Usability Issues**

+Consider a scenario where a team was developing a mobile e-commerce app.
+Initially, they planned for the checkout process to have a complex, multi-step flow.
+However, after creating wireframes, they realized that users could become confused with the navigation between the cart and payment options.

+By examining the wireframe, the team was able to adjust the design by simplifying the checkout process into a single, easy-to-follow page.
+The wireframe highlighted the need for clearer labels and more intuitive navigation, which ultimately resulted in a smoother user experience.

+### **Conclusion: The Role of Wireframing**

+Wireframing plays a vital role in ensuring a user-friendly design by allowing teams to visualize and address usability issues before development begins.
+It encourages collaboration, reduces risks, and ensures that the final product meets user needs effectively.
+Through the use of wireframes, teams can create prototypes that serve as a solid foundation for the development phase, saving time and resources in the long run.